Demon Lord, Retry!: Manga

 A manga adaptation with art by Amaru Minotake has been serialized via Futabasha's digital publication Web Comic Action since October 2017.
 It was collected in five tankōbon volumes in December 2019.
 J-Novel Club has licensed the manga.
-Amaru Minotake continued the manga re-vamped under the title Demon Lord, Retry!
+Amaru Minotake continued the "re-vamped" manga under the title Demon Lord, Retry!
 R in 2020, with the first volume published in July.
-As of July 2022, another five volumes have been published.
+As of November 2025, another eleven volumes have been published.
 J-Novel Club is continuing to license the manga for English translation.

 Anime

-An anime television series adaptation by Ekachi Epilka aired from July 4 to September 19, 2019 on Tokyo MX and BS Fuji.
-The series is directed by Hiroshi Kimura, with Ōka Tanisaki handled the series composition, and Chiyo Nakayama designed the characters.
-Kaori Ishihara performed the series' opening theme song "Tempest," while Haruka Tōjō performed the series' ending theme song "New."
-Funimation had licensed the series.
-Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
+An anime television series adaptation aired from July 4 to September 19, 2019, on Tokyo MX and BS Fuji.
+It is produced by Ekachi Epilka and directed by Hiroshi Kimura, with series composition by Ōka Tanisaki, and character designs by Chiyo Nakayama.
+The opening theme song is "Tempest", performed by Kaori Ishihara, while the ending theme song is "New", performed by Haruka Tōjō.
+Funimation streamed the series, which following Sony's acquisition of Crunchyroll, the series was moved to its namesake platform.

+An anime adaptation of the Demon Lord, Retry!
+R manga was announced on August 21, 2023.
+It was later revealed to be a television series produced by Gekkou and directed by Kazuomi Koga, with series composition by Katsuhiko Takayama, character designs by Minori Homura, and music by Supa Love.
+The season aired from October 5 to December 21, 2024, on Tokyo MX and other networks.
+The opening theme song is "Ashita Sekai ga Owaru Toshite mo" (明日世界が終わるとしても). performed by Asca, while the ending theme song is "Clanssi:c" (クランシック), performed by MIMiNARI feat.
+Yuho Kitazawa.
+Crunchyroll streamed the series.
+Tropics Entertainment licensed the series and streamed it in their Tropics Anime Asia YouTube channel.